 What are Covered Perils?

 Perils refer to the list of risks or dangers on your insurance policy that are covered.
 For example, depending on the policy language, perils typically covered under inland marine insurance policies include fire, wind, hail and theft.
 If your products are stolen from one of your work trucks, inland marine insurance can help provide compensation for replacements.

 You will only be able to receive compensation if the damages are covered, so it is important co ask your insurance agent about what is and isn’t covered by your inland marine insurance policy.
 Also ask about adding higher limits of coverage if you transport especially expensive equipment or items.

 How Much is Inland Marine Insurance?

 The cost of inland marine insurance varies depending on several factors, including your location, coverage limits, industry, value of the insured items and more.
-On average, you may pay $14 a month for inland marine insurance.
 This insurance isn’t usually purchased on its own, however.
 You can purchase inland marine insurance along with other coverages such as general liability, commercial property, equipment breakdown insurance and more.